All Episodes

 We're being joined right now by Mallory Factor.

-The title of the book is Shadow Bosses Fascinating Expose of the Amount of Money Being Spent by Government Unions, primarily government unions and political activism.
+The title of the book is Shadow Boss's Fascinating Expose of the Amount of Money Being Spent by Government Unions, Primarily Government Unions on Political Activism.

 In my own state of Wisconsin, Governor Scott Walker, as his first major act as governor, came in and proposed legislation that restricted the ability of the unions to bargain on anything other than wages, also required them to kick in for their health insurance and their pensions.

-But the thing that made the unions so angry, and what made brought a civil war to Wisconsin, was Walker also included in the legislation, language that said that if you didn't want to be a member of the union or pay dues to the union, you didn't have to.
+But the thing that made the unions so angry and what brought a civil war to Wisconsin was Walker also included in the legislation language that said that if you didn't want to be a member of the union or pay dues to the union, you didn't have to.

-Thousands of people who were paying union dues have stopped doing so, and some unions have been discertified.
+Thousands of people who were paying union dues have stopped doing so, and some unions have been decertified.

-It seems to me, Mallory, that this is that this type of legislation is the only way that can be that we can try to cut into the clout of these unions.
+It seems to me, Mallory, that this type of legislation is the only way that we can try to cut into the clout of these unions.

 If they don't have the dues, they don't have the money.

-But uh I would blame the election of Barack Obama to the success of Scott Walker and Rebecca Clayfish.
+I'm going to say something that's a little bit unusual, but I would blame the election of Barack Obama to the success of Scott Walker and Rebecca Klasish.

-Um what happened is the unions recognized that it was do or die for them, and and they doubled down, and that's why they put over a half a billion dollars, which I mentioned earlier, and put four hundred and fifty thousand people on the street for Barack Obama paid volunteers, because they saw what happened in Wisconsin.
+What happened is the unions recognized that it was do or die for them, and they doubled down, and that's why they put over a half a billion dollars, which I mentioned earlier, and put 450,000 people on the street for Barack Obama, paid volunteers, because they saw what happened in Wisconsin.

-That's what they saw the light, that their money, their revenues, their stream of dollars, could be shut off if people had the choice to be part of the union or not.
+Michigan, that's what they saw the light, that their money, their revenues, their stream of dollars could be shut off if people had the choice to be part of the union or not.

 And again, the same sort of apocalyptic reaction from the unions.